idptools/goose/README.md

 ![GOOSE_LOGO_FULL](https://github.com/idptools/goose/blob/main/images/goose_logo_3.png)
 # GOOSE : Generate disOrdered prOtiens Specifying propErties

-## Last updated May 2025
+## Last updated July 2025, latest version V0.2.1

 ### What's new (the highlights)?
+* OVERHAUL OF VARIANT GENERATION!
+The variant generation functionality is now completely overhauled.
+The previous approach was... pretty confusing.
+This version is hopefully better.
-* Thanks to moving to a system whereby sequences are generated using numpy vectorized operations, we no longer need to use weighted probabilities for sequence generation to keep GOOSE fast.
-This should dramatically improve the sequence space that GOOSE can explore when generating a protein seuqence.
+* Dramatically improved sequence space that GOOSE can explore when generating a protein seuqence thanks to an overhaul of the backend code.
 * A completely new approach for sequence / sequence variant generation has been launched!
 Check out the new SequenceOptimizer documentation on ReadTheDocs.
 * SPEED!
-GOOSE is faster.
-This is numpy and metapredict V3.
+GOOSE is faster thanks to a rewrite of ... everything (as of v 0_2_1).
 * Additional functionality for sequence creation (ex. custom probabilities for amino acids when specifying sequences by properties).
-* Updated minimal_variant functionality.
-It is  slower but does a much better job of minimizing the number of amino acids changed when trying to create your desired sequence from a starting sequence.
+* Addition of amino acid frequencies in the IDRs of 11 model organism proteomes that can be used for the custom probabilities for sequence generation.
+* Updated minimal_variant functionality (again).
+Now it's not dreadfully fast and it does a better job!
 * Addition of demo Jupyter Notebooks.
 See /goose/demos for examples on using SequenceOptimizer, generating sequences based on interactions, and making custom optimizer properties

 ### What is GOOSE?
 GOOSE is a python package developed to make the generation of IDRs or IDR variants easy.